 Therapy sessions are charged at £50, lasting around 50 minutes.
 There are concessions for Trainee Counsellors at £35 for 50 minutes

-I am currently available on Friday’s for face to face counselling in a comfortable room in Windsor that has toilet facilities.
-I also use Zoom, WhatsApp or telephone counselling.
+I am currently available on Monday Wednesday, Thursday and Friday for face to face counselling in a comfortable room in Windsor that has toilet facilities.
+I also use Zoom.